chem-274-A-master/python-project/assignment.md

 # Python Final Project - Lennard Jones Molecular Dynamics Simulations

-In Chem 280, the prerequisite for this course, we wrote a Monte Carlo simulation code for a Lennard Jones fluid.
+In Chem 280 (the prerequisite for this course) we wrote a Monte Carlo simulation code for a Lennard Jones fluid.
 In this class, we have used this MC code to study a system under varying conditions (lab 1), performed molecular dynamics simulations using research softare (lab 2), and wrote our own MD integrators for a  diatomic system (problem set 2).

 This repository contains an implementation of a molecular dynamics simulation for a Lennard Jones fluid.
 The provided simulation runs at constant number of particles (N), constance volume (V), and constant energy (E).
-Your task for this lab will be to assess the code that is been provided, and improve the its structure and performance.
+Your task for this project will be to assess the code that is been provided, and improve the its structure and performance.
 You should improve the code performance by examining the implementation, looking for unneccessary calculations, and through profiling the code and making appropriate changes (using `snakeviz`, for example).
 This simple MD implementation only uses the Python Standard Library (except for plotting with matplotlib).